 We first restrict ourselves to HRS households that do not separate or divorce during our survey period, thus avoiding changes in transfer behavior that accompany a break-up of the household.
 Families in which one spouse dies are retained as are those in which the divorce occurred prior to the start of the survey.
 We also restrict our sample to respondents who were interviewed in 2000 and for whom we have reports on our key family and financial data.

 From this subsample, we build a household roster of child ID’s and merge onto this roster several types of information for each survey year: (a) basic information on the respondent (i.e. the parent), including age, race / ethnicity, education, household income and wealth, (b) child-level information including the child’s household income, age, gender, marital status, labor force status, and transfers, and (c) information from the HUMS.
-Much of our respondent-level data comes from the RAND files but we construct our own data extract for the information on the child, using HRS provided imputed values when available.
+Much of our respondent-level data comes from the RAND files, but we construct our own data extract for the information on the child, using HRS provided imputed values when available.

 We took great care with our coding of the child’s income variable as the questions asked about income varied across waves.
 From 1998 onwards, the window of observation for most of our analyses, the HRS asked questions that placed a child’s income into four categories: less than $10,000, $10,000-$35,000, $35,000-$70,000 and $70,000 or more.
 Based on these categories, we impute a single, continuous measure of income by calculating the median value of income within each category using the year-specific Current Population Surveys (CPS); thus, all children in the income category in the same year are assigned the same specific value.
 We also experimented with other mechanisms for imputing income, such as using the midpoint of brackets, using exact amounts when available and the bracket median when not, and using dummy variables for each specific bracket.
 Our conclusions were similar.